0xae/trender/README.md

 # The Newsfeed Aggregator & Trending topics detector

 This is a dropwizard rest app that stores, analyzes and provides a query api to retrieve<br/>
-most recent  activities, listing, topic trendings, and all sort of behavioral information<br/>
+most recent  activities, listing, trendings topics, and all sort of aggregated behavioral information<br/>
-happenning on my facebook.<br/>
+happenning on this world.<br/>

 This is just half of the code, the other half is the crawler written in javascript/jquery<br/> and the frontend app that displays all this information for consumption and configuration,<br/>